 Owned by parent company Bank of America, you can actually access all of your accounts from the same login if you’re a B of A customer.
 This can be a huge draw for some, but just like any other trading platform, Merrill Edge comes with both pros and cons.

 Let’s take a look.

-Commissions are somewhat high, coming in at $6.95 for stock trades and plus an extra $0.75 per contract for options trades.
-Merrill Edge offers 2,000+ NTF mutual funds, but unfortunately, doesn’t have any commission-free ETFs.
-This may be a deal breaker for some traders.
+Commissions are somewhat high, coming in at $6.95 for stock trades and plus an extra $0.75 per contract for options.
+They offer 2,000+ NTF mutual funds, but unfortunately, don’t have any ETFs that are commission-free.
+This may be a deal-breaker for some traders.

 To qualify for 100 monthly commission-free trades, you must have two things.